-Students may drop or add courses without notation on the transcript until 5:00 p.m. the day of the second course meeting for weekly courses, or until 5:00 p.m. one week from the first day of class for courses that meet daily.
+Students may drop or add courses without notation on the transcript, until the second course meeting for weekly courses and up to one week for courses that meet daily.

 Withdrawal from courses

 After the drop/add deadline, dropping a course is permitted until 60 per cent through the course or term.
 A "W" will be entered on the permanent record.
 Withdrawals after the 60 per cent date will not be permitted.